The Soundstage Sessions

-The Soundstage Sessions is the tenth album released by American singer-songwriter and Fleetwood Mac vocalist Stevie Nicks.
+The Soundstage Sessions is a live album released by American singer-songwriter and Fleetwood Mac vocalist Stevie Nicks.
 Although it is the first live album of Nicks' solo career, it was produced to sound like a studio album.

 Album information

 The Soundstage Sessions was recorded in October 2007 before an intimate audience at WTTW's Grainger Studio in Chicago, with the set list containing 18 songs.
 In early 2008, Nicks went to Ocean Way Studio in Nashville with director/producer Joe Thomas to add "Nashville strings" and additional vocals to the songs that were to go on the CD.
 Nicks wanted the CD to sound perfect, and when asked about the project has said "I am as proud of this as anything I’ve ever done in my entire career."
 The album reached #47 on the Billboard 200 with sales of 13,052 and as of February 2011, the album has sold 46,000 copies.

 A cover of Dave Matthews, "Crash Into Me" was released as the lead single.